 81-0003-110 Authorization and Processing of International Representatives and Consultants

 This policy provides direction on the appointment and use of international representatives and consultants, including applicable due diligence.
-The policy also provides that international representatives and consultants are trained and comply with the Company's Code of Conduct, applicable policies and procedures, and the Foreign Corrupt Practices Act (FCPA) and other applicable laws, including other applicable anti-corruption laws.
+The policy provides that the term of international representative agreements shall not exceed two years and shall not exceed one year for international consultants; due diligence reviews are updated prior to renewing international representative and consultant agreements.
+The policy also provides that standard agreements are used to monitor, control and audit international representatives and consultants, thereby countering corruption risk.
+The policy further provides that international representatives and consultants are trained and comply with the Company’s Code of Conduct, applicable policies and procedures and the Foreign Corrupt Practices Act (FCPA) and other applicable laws, including other applicable anti-corruption laws.